A Handy Guide to Your 2018 Olympics Crushes

 Kevin Rolland, freestyle skier, France

-French skier Kevin Rolland has already won a ton of medals — six from the X Games, a bronze medal in Sochi, three-time FIS Wold Cup half-pipe champion, to name a few — and he gets so much amplitude on the half-pipe that he’s garnered the nickname, “The Flying Frenchman.”
+French skier Kevin Rolland has already won a ton of medals — six from the X Games, a bronze medal in Sochi, three-time FIS World Cup half-pipe champion, to name a few — and he gets so much amplitude on the half-pipe that he’s garnered the nickname “The Flying Frenchman.”

 Nathan Chen, figure skater, U.S.A.